lee-joanne/cork-paints/README.md

   11. [Convertio](https://convertio.co/jpeg-webp/)
       - Convertio was used to convert my jpeg images to webp to help decrease the size of the images.

+  12. Beautify
+      - Beautify Command Palette on Git was used to organize the code in all html and CSS files.

 ## Testing

 * ### Validator Testing